briandailey/briandailey.github.com/_posts/2021-04-26-ten-years-at-stratasan.md

 hats I've worn (developer, security guy, IT support, compliance expert, reader-of-contracts...) product manager is one of the hardest.
 Being a product manager is a mess of vision casting, strategic planning, data analysis, and domain expertise.
-Furthermore, is a company nexus that sits between sales, development, and the C-suite's future vision.
+Furthermore, it is a company nexus that sits between sales, development, and the C-suite's future vision.
 It has tension with everyone because you have to balance capacity with endless ideas.
 Someone has to be told "no." Not everyone takes it well.